 There is a wide fluctuation of response time in mobility aware networks due to the instability of reachability and this can cause severe degradation of quality of collected information.
 Though there are certain conveniences of network mobility, considering NEMO environment, but optimized route can not always be used.
 In that case, the amount of polling traffic could be substantial.
 With available bandwidth for wireless network is usually narrow, it can cause severe network congestion on certain links.
 In this paper, we propose a network management framework, which takes into consideration the inherent dynamic nature of location and the instability.
 The rest of the paper is structured as follows.
 In Section 2 we describe the problem statement.
 In Section 3 we presents our proposal on MobileIPv6/NEMO-MIB and two monitoring schemes.
-Evaluation is discussed in Section 4 and in Section 5 we conclude our work.
+Evaluation is discussed in Section 4 and related works are described in Section 5.
+Finally we conclude our work in Section 6.